Religion, Beliefs and Superstitions in Germany

 konfessionslosNo religious affiliationSurveys, registration forms, social statistics

-KirchensteuerChurch tax (for certain registered members)Payroll/tax administration
+KirchensteuerChurch tax for certain registered membersPayroll and tax administration

-WeltanschauungWorldview (religious or philosophical)Law, education, and public discussions about beliefs
+WeltanschauungWorldview, religious or philosophicalLaw, education, and public discussions about beliefs

 Mini FAQ

-Is Germany a “religious country”?
+Is Germany a religious country?

 Do people talk openly about religion?